wickljas/PES_Board/docs/markdown/ws3.md

     }
 ```

-15. In the end of the ``while()`` loop, add the following command to print the distance measured by the sensor and the number of rotations of the motor.
+15. At the end of the ``while()`` loop, add the following command to print the distance measured by the sensor and the number of rotations of the motor.

 ```
 // print to the serial terminal